 So, it’s clear that these legacy site earthing arrangements won’t comply with modern standards.

-Often, detailed construction information either wasn’t documented or has been lost or destroyed through expansion, acquisition etc. For these sites, especially in built-up areas, it’s really challenging to build an accurate CDEGS model to determine whether the site’s earth system is keeping the people that work there safe.
+Often, detailed construction information either wasn’t documented or has been lost or destroyed through expansion, acquisition etc. For these sites, especially in built-up areas, it’s challenging to build an accurate CDEGS model, which determines whether the site’s earth system is keeping the people that work there safe.

-For these sites, in particular, using a planned maintenance outage for heavy current injection earth resistance measurements is an absolute no-brainer.
-Modern measurement techniques allow us to directly measure the true earth resistance of the site, as well as directly measuring step and touch voltages, without the in-depth data gathering exercise required to build a CDEGS model.
+For these sites, in particular, using a planned maintenance outage for substantial current injection earth resistance measurements is an absolute no-brainer.
+Modern measurement techniques allow us to measure the actual earth resistance of the site directly, as well as directly measuring step and touch voltages, without the in-depth data gathering exercise required to build a CDEGS model.
 This information can be used to determine if the site presents a safe electrical environment for the people working there.
 If the measurements identify hazardous areas, a small, focussed, design task can be performed, rather than developing an exhaustively accurate model for an entire site.